Information about the Developmental Psychology Graduate Major

 Developmental Psychology at UCLA

 As an area of inquiry, Developmental Psychology concerns the emergence of behavior and knowledge in individuals and groups.
 The Developmental Psychology graduate program at UCLA represents the breadth of the discipline, ranging from infancy to adolescence.
 Students receive training in graduate level Cognitive, Social, Language, and Emotional Development.
-Our research, training, and coursework are united by three core themes (click on each faculty member name for more information).
+Our research, training, and coursework are united by core themes (click on each faculty member name for more information).

 Culture, Ethnicity, and Development